 - Baseline electroencephalogram (EEG).
 In this test, electrodes are placed on the scalp to measure electrical activity produced by the brain when you're not experiencing a seizure.
 Patterns in this activity can suggest general areas of the brain that may be affected.

 - Video EEG.
 A continuous EEG with video monitoring records your seizures as they occur.
-Because your seizure medications have to be reduced or temporarily stopped so that seizures will occur, you'll have to be admitted to the hospital for this test.
-Correlating the changes in your EEG with your body's movements during a seizure helps "pinpoint" the area of your brain in which your seizures are starting.
+Because your seizure medications have to be reduced or temporarily stopped so that seizures will occur, you'll be admitted to the hospital for this test.
+Correlating the changes in your EEG with your body's movements during a seizure helps pinpoint the area of your brain in which your seizures are starting.